goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

      - The height and width of our features
      - Different types of features we extracted (channels)

-{I believe the transformer is a DiT that we should talk more about later in improvements}

-### The ControlNet U-Net Component
+**The ControlNet U-Net Component**

-Let's first understand what a Hyper-Network is:
+ControlNet is a type of [Hyper-network](https://arxiv.org/abs/1609.09106) so let's first understand what a Hyper-Network is:

 Imagine you have a very talented artist (our base model) who is amazing at drawing pictures based on descriptions.
 Now, what if you want them to draw pictures based on descriptions AND reference sketches?
 Instead of retraining the artist (which would be time-consuming and might make them forget their original skills), we give them an assistant (hyper-network) who understands sketches and can guide the artist.